HeardLibrary/digital-scholarship/lod/wikibase/index.md

 <img src="../images/wikidata-qualifier-instance.png" style="border:1px solid black">

 This diagram shows how the qualifier is represented as Linked Data.
-In this example, the qualifier value can be expressed as a literal string, so a `pq:` namespace version of the property is used to link to the literal value "2004-01-01T00:00:00Z".

-For some qualifier properties, a second link is created to a non-literal qualifier instance.
-That makes it possible to create additional statements about the qualifier value itself.
-In this example, the qualifier value is a date, so the qualifier value instance has a `wikibase:timeCalendarModel` link to the calendar used for the date.

-If you compared the graph diagram to the GUI, you'll notice that the date entered in the GUI was "2004", but the date expressed in the graph was "2004-01-01T00:00:00Z".
-If you are wondering how Wikidata distinguishes between the year 2004 and 1 January 2004, it's determined by the value of `wikibase:timePrecision` assigned to the qualifier value instance (see [this page](https://en.wikibooks.org/wiki/SPARQL/WIKIDATA_Precision,_Units_and_Coordinates) for details).
-This approach allows all time values to be expressed as `xsd:dateTime` datatyped strings.
+In this example, the qualifier property for "start time" (P580) should have a date as its value.
+Since a date is a complex value, there is a `pqv:P580`    link to the value node that joins the simple values needed to fully describe a date (for simplicity, only one simple value, calendar model, is shown here).
+For ease of querying, there is a simplified value (consisting of only the time string "2004-01-01T00:00:00Z") that is linked by the `pq:` namespace version of the property (`pq:P580`).

-Not every qualifier has a link to a non-literal qualifier instance.
+Not every qualifier has a link to a complex value node.
 For example, "series ordinal" (P1545) has an integer value that is used to indicate the position in a series.
-The numeric literal value is sufficient to do that without further description of the qualifier instance.
+The numeric literal value is sufficient to do that on its own.

 There are many other properties associated with entities, statement instances, qualifiers, and reference instances.
 For a complete listing for this example, see [this annotated dump](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/wikibase/wikibase-dump.ttl) of the Wikibase dataset after the items and properties discussed above had been created.
 We also are ingoring [statement ranks](https://www.mediawiki.org/wiki/Wikibase/DataModel#Ranks_of_Statements).
 Statement ranks can be important because they determine whether an indirect statement link also has a direct (truthy) link.
 Statements with deprecated ranks do not generate direct links and therefore won't be part of the solution of queries that only involve truthy (`wdt:`) properties.